Utah Bike Accident Guide

 - Cuts and lacerations

 - Tendon, nerve, or tissue damage

 - Spinal cord injury

-These injuries have the potential to permanently damage you and change your life forever.
+These injuries have the potential to damage you and change your life forever permanently.
 The good thing about a bike accident claim is that the amount of compensation you get is related to your injuries.
 If you are terribly injured from your bike accident, you won’t just be offered a flat rate award.
 It will be awarded based on your medical bills, lost wages, and out-of-pocket expenses.

 Important First Steps After the Accident

 Your body and your physical health are more important than anything following the accident.
-If you are knocked unconscious, odds are you will be taken on an ambulance to the emergency room.
+If you are knocked unconscious, odds are you will be taken in an ambulance to the emergency room.
 If you are conscious, but feel like you are too injured to move or to do anything at the scene, you should also get on the ambulance.

 If you are injured but not in life-threatening danger, you should take some time to collect evidence before you get your injuries checked out.
 For those who are unable to, you can have a friend, family member, or attorney do this part for you.
 Photos and videos need to be taken of any physical evidence of the scene.
 That includes your bike, the other car, any debris in the street, the tire marks, a general overview video of the whole area, etc. Anything you think is important probably is.
 You also want contact info from witnesses as well as the insurance info from the driver who hit you.